 |4.00 pm to 5.45 pm||Training/Afternoon Supervised Self-Study Time (SST)|

 |7.45 pm to 9.30 pm||Evening Supervised Self-Study Time (SST)|

 |10.00 pm to 10.15 pm||Night Attendance-taking followed by "Lights-out"|

 What is the reporting schedule during the academic term?

-Boarders typically will leave Boarding to return home on Fridays or eve of a Public/School holiday by 7 pm.
+Boarders typically leave Boarding by 7.00 pm to return home on Fridays or eve of a Public/School holiday.
 If there are approved training sessions or special school activities on Saturdays, boarders can leave by noon after their morning training or activities.
-They will return to Boarding on Sundays or the night before the start of a school day.
+They will return to Boarding on Sunday evenings or the night before the start of a school day.